8hobbies/sold-by-official/README.md

 # Sold by Official

-Filter e-commerce websites to the official seller only.
+Shop products sold by e-commerce websites themselves only.

 Please visit https://www.goodaddon.com/sold-by-official/ for more information.